Is it Safe to Send? – Protecting Your Emails

 Lock it up

 That completed application you’re about to email, why not put a password on it?
-Each program is different, but do a quick Google Search for “adding a password to files in [insert name of program you are using]”.
+Each program is different, but do a quick Google Search for “adding a password to files in ”.
 Then send that password protected file over.
 The file itself is useless to anyone who doesn’t have the password.
 Just make sure you send a separate email (not the same as the one with the file) that includes the file password, or give the recipient a call with the password.
 We work with an agency that does this regularly and it’s a lot easier for all of us than it sounds.
 Plus it protects their client’s personal information, keeps them HIPAA compliant, and it’s all done at no additional cost to them.

 Or just go all in: